 The Importance of ‘Eyes Closed’ for Guinea Pigs

 This is a very crucial moment during a 24 h period for your guinea pig.
-Whenever the guinea pig closes its eyes, it enters the REM stage of sleep.
+Whenever the guinea pig closes its eyes and sleeps, it enters the REM stage of sleep.

-Well, the adorable cavy rarely closes its eyes fully, and when this happens you will witness a very sweet moment.
+Well, the guinea pig rarely closes its eyes fully, and when this happens you will witness a very sweet moment.
 It means the guinea pig trusts you completely and feels safe around you.
 It doesn’t feel threatened in any way, and it does this by choice.
 So, make sure not to make any loud sounds or wake him up for playing or feeding!

 This becomes even more common as your guinea pig gets older.
 It means that over time, it has formed a very strong bond with you, so respect that as well!

 What If My Guinea Pig Seems to Sleep a Lot, Even Too Much?